Web Design

 Signs of parasites--Loss of condition-hair scruffy. not slick and shiny, scours, diarrhea, cough- like trying to cough up something, bottle jaw(pouch under jaw on neck), pale eyelids, gums, tail hangs down, not perky.

 A couple web sites on goats- reference material- there are many more- just search goat or goat problems.
+There is lots of stuff to be found

 http://www.beginningfarmers.org/goat-farming/